LinuxDistroCommunity/Spare/README.md

 Spare is a reddit theme that anyone can use for their subreddit or use as their reddit theme.
 See [/r/Spare](http://www.reddit.com/r/Spare/) on reddit for a preview.

+This theme has be heavily Modified for use by /r/linuxdistrocommunity

 How to install the theme.
 ===============